dice-group/autoindex/README.md

 1. mvn clean
 2. mvn install

-Now to build your image, type the below command
+Now to build your image, type the below command.
 ```
 sudo docker build -f DockerFile -t {Name of your image} .
 ```
-To run your image, type the below command
+To run your image, type the below command.
+Option ```-p``` provides mapping from host machine port 3030 to docker container port 9091.
+So our local host will be directed to port 3030 instead of 9091.One can use any ports.
+Its just an example.
+This port binding feature helps user to access webserver application at container port using the host machine port, from external network.
 ```
 sudo docker run -p {Your port id for example 3030}:9091 -t {Name of your image}
 ```